-Bit Description 15:1 SMI Message Passing Field-R/W. These bits are R/W bits that are used to pass messages between Graphics software and the System BIOS.
-These bits have no functional impact on the GMCH. (default = 0s) 0 Software SMI Trigger-R/W. When this bit transitions from 0 to 1, the GMCH will generate an SMI message over HI.
+Bit Description SMI Message Passing Field-R/W. These bits are R/W bits that are used to pass me between Graphics software and the System BIOS.
+These bits have no functional impact GMCH. (default = 0s) 0 Software SMI Trigger-R/W. When this bit transitions from 0 to 1, the GMCH will generate an SM message over HI.
 The SMI handler (software) must clear this bit by writing a 0 to it. (default = 0).